-- Develop concentrated efforts to improve advocacy at the Local, State, and Federal levels. - Continue to develop and implement an internal and external Communications Plan that that synchronizes all RHA communications with employees, the public, and other government entities, providing a unified and consistent message. - Utilize RHA's communication consultant to promote RHA activities and positive influence on the community. - Increase effective communication to internal and external stakeholders by keeping them informed of RHA activities and accomplishments. - Prioritize providing information in non-English languages.
+- Develop concentrated efforts to improve advocacy at the Local, State, and Federal levels. - Continue developing and implementing an internal and external Communications Plan that synchronizes all RHA communications with employees, the public, and other government entities, providing a unified and consistent message. - Utilize RHA's communication consultant to promote RHA activities and positively influence the community. - Increase effective communication to internal and external stakeholders by informing them of RHA activities and accomplishments. - Prioritize providing information in non-English languages.
 Improve RHA's website to include translation to non-English languages - Increase effective communication with residents and program participants. - Continue to provide training to staff on effective communication and customer service. - RHA will implement ways to improve Information Technology and related infrastructure by staying current with technology. - Continue to utilize RHA's Public Relations Firm to produce positive substantive news stories and releases about RHA. - Have new Board of Commissioner members formally introduced to staff and residents by hosting a "meet & greet." - Increase the number and frequency of employee and resident events to improve morale and relations.